Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 And on the left-hand side, we’ve got an autofocus to manual focus switch.

-It is made out of plastic, it does to strongly reinforced solid, and it’s weather-sealed.
+It is made out of plastic, is strongly reinforced solid, and is weather-sealed.

 As soon as I picked up this lens, I noticed that the lens focused externally when I instantly pushed the autofocus button.